nuprl/TypeWeaver/data/README.md

 # README

-There are four datasets, extracted from the `top1k-plus` dataset:
+There are eight datasets, extracted from the `top1k-plus` dataset:

   * `top1k-typed-nodeps`
     * **288** packages that are typed and have no dependencies